Major Issues when Moving Overseas

 Taxation of Superannuation

-While your superannuation income or lump-sum payments might be tax-exempt in Australia, if the come from taxed super funds, that may not be the case in the country in which you are resident overseas.
+While your superannuation income or lump-sum payments might be tax-exempt in Australia, if it comes from taxed super funds, that may not be the case in the country in which you are resident overseas.
 Depending on your country of residency, there may be a double taxation agreement between Australia and your country of residence which determines taxing rights, the country may not levy any tax on your income or you may be subject to full marginal tax, with or without allowance for that part of the payments constituting a return of capital.
 Some countries may levy a wealth tax on your superannuation balance and others may seek to tax your superannuation earnings even before you begin to draw on your fund.

 Obviously, you should seek professional tax advice in advance of any permanent or long term move overseas to establish how any income will be taxed - and certainly prior to any initial withdrawal of funds.

 Except in relation to countries with which Australia has a Social Security Agreement, you will need to be resident in Australia on the date in which you qualify for an age pension.
-If you are resident overseas and return to Australia in order to lodge a claim for pension, which is then granted, you cannot usually take that pension outside Australia if you leave again within 24 months.
+If you are resident overseas and return to Australia in order to lodge a claim for pension, which is then granted, you cannot usually take the pension outside Australia if you leave again within 24 months - this is referred to as "portability".
 These restrictions are in place in order to discourage people from simply returning to Australia, obtaining a pension, and leaving again.

 This can be a very complex area and the involvement of a financial planner, or at the minimum a discussion with Centrelink, is strongly recommended.
-We have seen individuals and couples make very serious errors in this area; presuming they would automatically be eligible for the Age pension.
+We have seen individuals and couples make very serious errors in this area; presuming they would automatically be eligible for the Age pension when they reached age eligibility regardless of their location - this is not the case.